The most magnificent and expensive jewellery pieces spotted on Taylor Swift

 Not just music videos and red carpets, Swift has been clicked in expensive jewellery even on a normal day out.
 On 31 May 2023, the “Delicate” singer was spotted in a chic belted black dress carrying a brown sling bag.
 But what stood out the most was the dainty necklace she wore.

 Called the Agrafe Herringbone Twisted Necklace, this gold and diamond studded Cartier piece from the 1980s matches the other metallic hardware components of her accessories.
-Although this particular neckpiece is no longer in production, Business Insider reported that one such piece was sold on 1stDibs, an online luxury marketplace, for USD 27,250 (INR 22.5 lakh approx.).
+Although this particular neckpiece is no longer in production, Business Insider reported that one such piece was sold on 1stDibs, an online luxury marketplace, for USD 27,250.

 Cartier Love and Panthère bangles